SpiroCx/puttyCluster/README.md

 * Add sanity checking to the launchers.
 The script throws and error for invalid paths/commands.
 Script still works ok (doesn't crash) but it's ugly.
 * Find space for the label "Select Monitor" above the monitor selection radio buttons
+* Make the hotkeys configurable
+* Add shortcut for Always On Top

 ### license
 * free as in free beer and free as in free speech